 - Are employers required to train short-term, part-time, or temporary employees?

 All employees must receive training, regardless of their status as part-time, temporary, or intern.
-Interestingly, the IDHR clarified that independent contractors do not have to undergo the training.
+The IDHR clarified that independent contractors do not have to undergo the training.
 That said, the FAQ document clearly states that it is “strongly advised” that all independent contractors receive training.
 While that language appears conflicting, employers should plan on training independent contractors to be safe.

 - If an employee has received training elsewhere, do I need to provide additional training?

 The IDHR encourages employers to retrain new employees, regardless of whether the employee received training elsewhere.
-Although employers are required to keep a record of training, the IDHR was explicit in its finding that it is neither the employee’s obligation to maintain this record nor is it their obligation to seek it from a former employer.
+Although employers are required to keep a record of activity, the IDHR was explicit in its finding that it is neither the employee’s obligation to maintain this record nor their obligation to seek it from a former employer.
 Therefore, because it is difficult to prove that training was taken, the IDHR recommends retraining all new employees because the employer will be responsible for demonstrating all of its employees completed the training.